-Hemis Monastery cradles the finest relics of Buddhist culture that thrived in Central Asia since millennia.
-Standing tall in the folds of arid deserted highlands of the Ladakh Himalayas, Hemis Monastery is the sacred religious hermitage that lives on the blessings of Naropa.
-Naropa was an ancient Buddhist scholar who also presided over the operations of Nalanda Mahavihara as a chancellor!
+Hemis Monastery cradles the finest relics of Buddhist culture that thrived in Central Asia for millennia.
+Standing tall in the folds of arid deserted highlands of the Ladakh Himalayas, it is the sacred religious hermitage that lives on the blessings of Naropa.
+An ancient Buddhist scholar, Naropa presided over the operations of Nalanda Mahavihara as a chancellor!

 Where is Hemis Monastery?

-Situated only at a distance of 45 KM from the town of Leh, Hemis Monastery has survived from many invasions, embedded in the history of Central Asia, that rocked the region.
+Situated at a distance of 45 KM from the town of Leh.
+The monastery has survived many invasions, embedded in the history of Central Asia, that rocked the region.
 You will not be able to spot the monastery until you have reached the foot of the mountain and ventured into the interiors.
 It is mostly invisible to the outer world!

-And yet, Hemis Monastery would not want to thrive in the impactful influence it has on the locals and the regional followers of Buddhism.
+And yet, the monastery would not want to thrive in the impactful influence it has on the locals and the regional followers of Buddhism.
 In fact, it has opened its door to the world.
-It is inviting pilgrims, researchers and visitors from around the globe in order to share the rich heritage and cultural safe-keeps in the form of religious scriptures and folklore!
+It is inviting pilgrims, researchers, and visitors from around the globe.
+To share the rich heritage and cultural safe-keeps in the form of religious scriptures and folklore!
 Naropa Festival is a prime example of the endeavor!

 Sustainable Tourism initiated by Drukpa Thuksey Rinpoche in Ladakh

-Naropa Festival is a successful confluence of people following many faiths and lifestyle.
+Naropa Festival is a successful confluence of people following many faiths and lifestyles.
 Be it from the remote villages of Ladakh or the mountains of Bhutan or the plains of India.
-In a couple of day’s time, we met environment enthusiasts, religious scholars, artists and more.
-All of them were passionate about bringing in the change for betterment!
+In a couple of days’ time, we met environment enthusiasts, religious scholars, artists, and more.
+All of them were passionate about bringing change for betterment!

-The willow, the poplar trees, the bend of the river and the small villages built on the hilltops.
+The willow, the poplar trees, the bend of the river, and the small villages built on the hilltops.
 Together they make beautiful landscapes, befitting the appearance of an oasis in the arid mountainous region of Ladakh!
-We learned the tree plantation was an initiative taken up by the Drukpas from Hemis Monastery, adding a dash of green to the area.
+We learned the tree plantation was an initiative taken up by the Drukpas from the monastery, adding a dash of green to the area.

 Naropa Festival at Hemis Monastery

-We visited the Hemis Monastery for a couple of days during the Naropa Festival.
-Truth be told, if you love to delve deep into the culture of the region, you need to frequent this area many more times.
+We visited the monastery for a couple of days during the festival.
+Truth be told if you love to delve deep into the culture of the region, you need to frequent this area many more times.
 Be rest assured, every visit will be a fulfilling learning experience.
 From the highway, it looks like a three-tiered institute.

-There is Indus river at the bottom, from the banks of which a serpentine road goes to the entry gate of the Hemis monastery.
-A newly built ivory white Naropa Stupa, Naro Photang, adorned with wood carvings is situated by the side of the road.
+There is an Indus river at the bottom, from the banks of which a serpentine road goes to the entry gate of the monastery.
+A newly built ivory-white Naropa Stupa, Naro Photang, adorned with wood carvings is situated by the side of the road.
 The Naropa Festival takes place here.

-Go up with the winding road for another couple of kilometers and you shall come across the beautiful Hemis monastery made of clay and mud bricks.
-It retains the old world charm to a large extent!
+Go up the winding road for another couple of kilometers and you shall come across the beautiful monastery made of clay and mud bricks.
+It retains the old-world charm to a large extent!

 Hemis Monastery of Drukpa

-Following a religious sect of the Tibetan Buddhism under the Drukpa Lineage, Hemis monastery dates back to antiquity.
-In the year of 1672, the Ladakhi emperor Sengge Namgyal restored the glory of the monastery.
+Following a religious sect of Tibetan Buddhism under the Drukpa Lineage, Hemis monastery dates back to antiquity.
+In the year 1672, the Ladakhi emperor Sengge Namgyal restored the glory of the monastery.
 It is one of the primary seats of Tantrik Buddhism.
-Many myths arguably suggest Jesus had spent his last of the “far east days” in this monastery.
+Many myths arguably suggest Jesus had spent the last of the “far east days” in this monastery.

 Read More – Cham Dance of Himalayan Monasteries

-The sprawling courtyard of Hemis Monastery also acts as the stage of famous Hemis Tsechu festival on the 10th day of the Tse-Chu, Lunar month of the Tibetan Calendar and celebrates the birth of Guru Padmasambhava.
+The sprawling courtyard of the monastery also acts as the stage for the famous Hemis Tsechu festival on the 10th day of the Tse-Chu, the Lunar month of the Tibetan Calendar, and celebrates the birth of Guru Padmasambhava.

 On the other side of the courtyard is housed the fantastic Hemis Museum.
 Contrary to my apprehensions, this tiny museum is rich in relics, artifacts, and historical documents.
-It is like a walk through the history of Hemis Monastery since the dawn of civilization.
+It is like a walk through the history of the monastery since the dawn of civilization.

-You can see Gandharan style statues dating back to the time of Alexander displayed beside the Black and white portrait of Tsechu Festival.
+You can see Gandharan-style statues dating back to the time of Alexander displayed beside the Black and white portrait of the Tsechu Festival.
 An adult snow leopard skin is hung on display which used to be a meditation mat in earlier times.
 The walls are decked up with protector masks.

 The Naropa Festival

 The ornaments made with bones and hair remnants of Naropa, the scholar is brought out for public display.
-The six bone relics is believed to be a blessing from the Dakini and consists of a crown, necklace, earring, bracelets, seralkha, and apron.
+The six bone relics are believed to be a blessing from the Dakini and consist of a crown, necklace, earrings, bracelets, seralkha, and apron.
 A grand procession with the sacred relics proceeds from the Hemis monastery to the Naro Photang Naropa Stupa compound.

 Tribes from remote parts of Ladakh rehearse for days to stage a grand performance.
-Traditional Ladakhi dress, head gears are brought out of the box.
+Traditional Ladakhi dresses and headgear are brought out of the box.
 Regional delicacies are cooked and served by volunteers.
-On the menu, exotic mountain mushroom, local spinach, and leafy vegetables share the place with yum yak cheese!
+On the menu, exotic mountain mushrooms, local spinach, and leafy vegetables share the place with yum yak cheese!